AdamNowotny/jasmine-signals/README.markdown

 AMD
 -------------
-It's possible to use 'jasmine-signals' as an AMD (Asynchronous Module Definition) module.
+It's possible to use `jasmine-signals` as an AMD (Asynchronous Module Definition) module.

 `jasmine-signals` depends on JS-Signals, so first define `signals` path: